py-bootcamp/learn-python-with-tdd/hello-world.md

     return f"{ENGLISH_HELLO_PREFIX}, {name}"
 ```

-The function signature `Hello(name: str = None)` is different!
+The function signature is different!

-`= None` tells Python that in case we don't pass a value for `name` when we call the function that should be equal to `None`.
+`name: str = None` tells Python that in case we don't pass a value for `name` when we call the function we should use `None` as default.

-In other words we are defining a default value.

 If we run our tests we should see it satisfies the new requirement and we haven't accidentally broken the other functionality.